New recipes and updates

 A special tin for heart cake?

 You don't need a special tin.
-It can be baked in virtually any vessel large enough to allow you to cut out two hearts from the sponge baked in it.
-It is easier to use wide and shallow tin, Swiss roll or similar, because it will yield four hearts at least, to be sandwiched together.
+This batter can be baked in virtually any vessel large enough to allow you to cut out two hearts from the sponge baked in it.
+I'd recommend using a wide and shallow tin, Swiss roll or similar, because it will yield four hearts at least, to be sandwiched together.

 But if you haven't got one, fear not: a smaller, two-heart tin works too as you can slice the baked hearts horizontally and then sandwich them with the filling.